alainsopp/Rollercoin-miner-price-optimizer/README.md

 please submit an issue using the issue tab above.
 If you would like to submit PR with a fix, reference the issue you created.

-## Known issues (Work in progress)

-The list of miners available in the game used by this project is not comprehensive yet.
-By consequence, data about some miners are not available and thus can not be processed.

-For that reason, there is a message at the end of the execution detailing the miners that have not been processed.

 ## Referral program

 If you want to join rollercoin.com, here is my referral link **https://rollercoin.com/?r=lfpqio8r**.